Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 At `$ebp+4` the return address of the stack frame is stored.
 What is this and why is it important?

 When a stack frame is left, such as in a function exit, generally the `leave` instruction is called.
-This clears up the stack frame by moving the stack pointer to the frame pointer, in effect popping the stack up the frame pointer.
+This clears up the stack frame by moving the stack pointer to the frame pointer, in effect popping the stack up to the frame pointer.
+No data is actually deleted but from the point-of-view of the stack, it no longer exists unless we go manually adjusting `$esp`.

 ```asm
 mov esp, ebp